GideonZ/1541u-documentation/u64/getting_started.rst

     Off/Open: 6581

-Now you have to set your SID types in the Ultimate-II+ menu:
+In Firmware revisions before V1.22, it is required to set your SID types in the Ultimate-II+ menu:

 | ``Short press on power button``
 | ``F2``